StateSpaceModels/ssminr/README.md

 If these environment variables don't exist it's probably a good idea to [set them](http://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables).

 However, even if they exist in your system, the environment variables `LIBRARY_PATH` and `CPATH` might not be imported in your `R` session, which can result in a compilation failure.
-For instance, if `SSM` doesn't know the path to the header files when called within `R` you will obatain the following error at compilation:
+For instance, if `SSM` doesn't have the right path to the header files when called within `R` you will obtain the following error at compilation:

 ```sh
 Building the model...